-- Flicker effect (FOOC) in A/B testing biases results and degrades user experience
+- The flicker effect (FOOC) in A/B testing skews results and degrades user experience

 - Varify applies variants before visual rendering (under 30ms) — visitors never see the original